 One of the most shocking details for modern readers can be the ages of many principal characters.
 Daenerys becomes pregnant on her fourteenth birthday, Joff becomes king at age twelve, and Robb leads an army at age fifteen.
 However, in medieval times children were expected to grow up very quickly.
 Girls were allowed to marry at age twelve in medieval England.
 From ages twelve to fourteen children could leave home for employment.
 Furthermore, dynastic histories from around the world are filled with examples of child rulers inheriting kingdoms.

 By the time Martin finished the fourth book in A Song of Ice and Fire in 2005, his titles were already approaching bestseller lists.
 In 2007, HBO acquired the rights to turn A Song of Ice and Fire into a dramatic television series.
 When the first episode of HBO’s A Game of Thrones aired in April, the novels vaulted to even greater popularity.
-Martin is a co-executive producer for the series, and he writes one episode per season himself.
+Martin is a co-executive producer for the series.
 Like the books upon which it is based, the television series has been well received by viewers and critics alike, and both the series and the books have found commercial success.